isomerpages/moe-bendemeersec/_secondary-1-posting/Online Registration.md

 The online registration will open from **9.00 am, 20 December 2023, Wednesday to 11.59 pm, 24 December 2023, Sunday**.

-Please assist in filling up the following form <a target="_blank" href="https://go.gov.sg/sec1registration">https://go.gov.sg/sec1registration</a> to complete the Secondary 1 registration process within the time allocated.
+Please assist in filling in the following form <a target="_blank" href="https://go.gov.sg/sec1registration">https://go.gov.sg/sec1registration</a> to complete the Secondary 1 registration process within the time allocated.